CraigWang1/custom-dataset-tools/LabelImg Shortcut/README.md

 You can also press the `r` key to zoom in if annotating small objects.

-Essentially, it makes the process go from 4 keystrokes/image to 1 keystroke/image, making it a much faster, more efficient, and more enjoyable process.

 Once you're done, click on your terminal and press `ctrl c` to kill the script and exit.

 Extra tip: Use the default class so you don't have to retype it.